Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Experiments

 The behavior of the VMPO agent suggests that it has not tuned into the consistent principles that span chemistries in Alchemy, as enumerated in Section \ref{sec:chemistry}.
-One way of probing the agent's `understanding' of individual principles is to test how well its behavior is fit by synthetic models that either do or do not leverage one relevant aspect of the task's structure, a technique frequently used in cognitive science to analyze human learning and decision making.
+One way of probing the agent's `understanding' of individual principles is to test how well its behavior is fit by synthetic, adaptive, probabilistic policies that either do or do not leverage one relevant aspect of the task's structure, a technique frequently used in cognitive science to analyze human learning and decision making \cite{daw2011trial, farrell2018computational}.
 We applied this strategy to evaluate whether agents trained on the symbolic version of Alchemy was leveraging the fact that potions come in consistent pairs with opposite effects (see Section \ref{sec:chemistry}).
-Two models were devised, both of which performed single-step look-ahead to predict the outcome (stones and potions remaining) for each currently available action, attaching to each outcome a value equal to the sum of point-values for stones present, and selecting the subsequent action based on a soft-max over the resulting state values.
-In both models, predictions were based on a posterior distribution over the current chemistry.
-However, in one model this posterior was updated in knowledge of the potion pairings, while the other model ignored this regularity of the task.
-As shown in Figure \ref{fig:modelfits}, when the fit of these two models was compared for the behavior of the ideal observer reference agent, in terms of relative likelihood, the result clearly indicated a superior fit for the model leveraging knowledge of the potion pairings.
-In contrast, for the random heuristic reference agent, a much better fit was attained for the model operating in ignorance of the pairings.
-Applying the same analysis to the behavior of the baseline VMPO agent yielded results mirroring those for the random heuristic agent (see Figure \ref{fig:modelfits}), consistent with the conclusion that the VMPO agent's policy made no strategic use of the existence of consistent relationships between the potions' effects.
+Two hand-crafted, probabilistic policies were devised, both of which performed single-step look-ahead to predict the outcome (stones and potions remaining) for each currently available action, attaching to each outcome a value equal to the sum of point-values for stones present, and selecting the subsequent action based on a soft-max over the resulting state values.
+In both policies, predictions were based on a posterior distribution over the current chemistry.
+However, in one policy this posterior was updated with built-in knowledge of the potion pairings, while the other policy ignored this regularity of the task.
+As shown in Figure \ref{fig:modelfits}, when the predictions of these two policies were compared to the actions of the ideal observer reference agent, in terms of relative likelihood, results clearly indicated a superior fit for the policy leveraging knowledge of the potion pairings.
+In contrast, for the random heuristic reference agent, a much better fit was attained for the policy operating in ignorance of the pairings.
+Applying the same analysis to the behavior of the baseline VMPO agent yielded results mirroring those for the random heuristic agent (see Figure \ref{fig:modelfits} `baseline'), consistent with the conclusion that the VMPO agent's policy made no strategic use of the existence of consistent relationships between the potions' effects.